 So, without any further delay, let’s get started with the difference between shared hosting and cloud hosting to help you understand, which one is better for you.

 Implementation of the servers

-How the web hosting services are implemented plays an important role behind which one delivers better performance when you are hosting a website using it.
+How the web hosting services are implemented plays an important role in which one delivers better performance when you are hosting a website using it.

-Due to the differences in implementation, it leads to the advantages and drawbacks of the two different types of hosting solutions.
+The differences in implementation, lead to the advantages and drawbacks of the two different types of hosting solutions.

 Performance of the servers